beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 ### Review the plan.

 Check for EDF signals whose `label` or `physical_dimension` could not be matched using the standard OndaEDF labels and units, as indicated by `missing` values in the `channel`/`sensor_type` (for un-matched `label`) or `sample_unit` (for un-matched `physical_dimension`).
-It's also a good idea at this point to review the other EDF signal header fields, and how they will be converted to Onda (especially the sample unit, resolution and offset, which correspond to the physical/digital minimum/maximum from the EDF signal header.
+It's also a good idea at this point to review the other EDF signal header fields, and how they will be converted to Onda (especially the sample unit, resolution and offset, which correspond to the physical/digital minimum/maximum from the EDF signal header.)
+It's harder to fix these issues with the numerical signal header fields as they usually point to issues with how the data was encoded into an EDF initially.
-However, it's harder to fix issues with these fields, but it's still better to detect and document any issues with the underlying EDF data at this stage to prevent nasty surprises down the road.
+However, it's still better to detect and document any issues with the underlying EDF data at this stage to prevent nasty surprises down the road.

 ### Revise the plan